-- > Start planning the in-service in the first weeks of the rotation including setting a date and time. - Investigate what topic is relevant to the clinic, the staff and the Clinical Instructor. - Send an email to your PTA 217 and PTA 224 faculty member regarding the topic and clinical relevance - Specify if your intent to use material from professors in the PTA program.
-Identify your audience.
-Make sure that the information presented is valuable to them. - > Perform a literature review of the topic that should include at least 2 peer reviewed journal articles.

-- > The material to be presented should include a critical discussion of the available literature and be based on evidence-based practice (EBP). - Include a discussion point how your topic relates to the APTA guide to PT practice. - Should you want to use PowerPoint slides or other material from professors in the PTA program you must get written permission for all slides/material.
-The number of slides from a professor should not exceed 25% of your presentation. - > Produce a presentation including supporting visual material such as PowerPoint, overheads etc. - ➤ Show a draft of the presentation to your CI no later than 1 week before the presentation.
-The CI must pre-approve the material before conducting the in service. - Provide a handout for the audience including a literature reference and information about where to find more information (if appropriate).
-Student should expect to answer questions from the CI or anyone attending the in-service. - After the presentation recruit feedback from the Clinical Instructor about your performance and the material presented.
+- > Start planning the in-service in the first weeks of the rotation including setting a date and time. - Investigate what topic is relevant to the clinic, the staff and the Clinical Instructor. - Send an email to your PTA 217 faculty member regarding the topic and clinical relevance.
+Specify if you intent to use material from professors in the PTA program. - If a special project is being identified to serve as your in-service notify your course faculty member immediately. - ➤ Identify your audience.
+Make sure that the information presented is valuable to them. - Perform a literature review of the topic that should include at least 2 peer reviewed journal articles. - > The material to be presented should include a critical discussion of the available literature and be based on evidence based practice (EBP). - Include a discussion point how your topic relates to the APTA guide to PT practice. - Should you want to use PowerPoint slides or other material from professors in the PTA program you must get written permission for all slides/material.
+The number of slides from a professor should not exceed 25% of your presentation. - ➤ Produce a presentation including supporting visual material such as PowerPoint, overheads etc. - Show a draft of the presentation to your CI no later than 1 week before the presentation.
+The CI must pre-approve the material before conducting the in service. - Provide a handout for the audience including a literature reference and information about where to find more information (if appropriate). - After the presentation recruit feedback from the Clinical Instructor about your performance and the material presented.